saurabh-deochake/cost-aware-text-to-sql/README.md

 ## Citation

-If you use this dataset, please cite our paper:
+If you use this dataset, please cite our dataset as follows:

 ```
 @misc{deochake2025texttosqldataset,